EMMA Help Topics

 Upload Actions menu

-The available functions are displayed at the top of each
+The available functions are displayed at the top of each Uploads page as a set of buttons:

 When you have completed remediation of a file and wish to share it with the EMMA community, this can be done by clicking the Create button.
 EMMA requires that you provide both the book’s content (a single file or multiple files contained within a single *.zip file) and metadata about the book that will benefit other EMMA users in determining if this volume will match their needs.